-Stalking is a traumatic experience that mainly affects women, but men can also be victims.
-The phenomenon is exacerbated by the development of technology and social media, which expand the possibilities for monitoring.
+Stalking is a traumatic experience that primarily affects women, but men can also be victims.
+The phenomenon is exacerbated by the development of technology and social networks, which expand the possibilities for monitoring.
 In Japan, issues such as the sense of privacy, social expectations, and cultural barriers contribute to the complexity of this problem.

-Who are stalkers and what are their motivations?
+Who are the stalkers and what are their motivations?

-In Japan, stalkers can be individuals known to the victim, such as ex-partners, colleagues, friends, or even family members.
-In other cases, they are complete strangers who develop an obsession based solely on a brief interaction or impression.
+In Japan, stalkers can be individuals known to the victim, such as ex-partners, coworkers, friends, or even family members.
+In other cases, they are complete strangers who develop a fixation based solely on a brief interaction or impression.
 The motivations for this behavior vary:

-- End of relationships: Many stalkers have difficulty accepting the end of a dating relationship or marriage.
+- End of relationships: Many stalkers have difficulty accepting the end of a dating or marriage relationship.

-- Rejection in love: Unrequited love is a common reason, especially when the stalker idealizes the victim.
+- Romantic rejection: Unrequited love is a common reason, especially when the stalker idealizes the victim.

 - Desire for control: Some people stalk to reaffirm emotional or physical dominance over the victim.

-- Psychological disorders: Disorders like obsessive-compulsive disorder or psychopathy often drive this behavior.
+- Psychological disorders: Disorders such as obsessive-compulsive disorder or psychopathy often drive this behavior.

 The obsession of stalkers can manifest in various ways, from silent observations to explicit threats and violent acts.
 It is essential to understand that this practice is not just a matter of invasion of privacy, but can evolve into dangerous situations.